-Between 2015 and 2021, the United States and its allies intercepted at least seven shipments of weapons allegedly originating from Iran and headed to Yemen.
+Between 2015 and 2021, the United States and its allies intercepted at least eight shipments of weapons allegedly originating from Iran and headed to Yemen.
 The vessels were either unflagged dhows, wooden boats or fishing vessels.
 Their cargoes varied in size, and the weapons varied in lethality.
 Some ships carried small arms, such as machine guns and AK-47 assault rifles.
 Others carried anti-tank and surface-to-air missiles or components for anti-ship and land attack cruise missiles.
 The shipments were likely intended for the Houthi rebels, a Zaydi Shiite militia group supported by Iran.
 The following is a rundown of seizures, beginning with the most recent:

 May 6 - 7: The USS Monterey interdicted an unflagged dhow in the northern Arabian Sea with a large cache of illicit weapons, including dozens of Russian anti-tank missiles, thousands of Chinese-made assault rifles, and hundreds of machine guns, sniper rifles and rocket-propelled grenades.
 Navy photos showed the weaponry laid out on the deck of the Monterey.
 The source and destination of the weapons were “under investigation,” U.S. Fifth Fleet based in Bahrain said in a statement.
 U.S. naval and coast guard personnel removed the cargo from the dhow and questioned the crew before releasing them.